Azure/Vector-Search-AI-Assistant/README.md

 ## Run locally and debug

-This solution can be run locally post deployment.
-Below are the steps.
+This solution can be run locally post Azure deployment.
+To do so, use the steps below.

-### Local steps
-Use the steps that follow to run the solution on your local machine.
 #### Configure local settings

 - In the `Search` project, make sure the content of the `appsettings.json` file is similar to this: